Do the magazines and junk mail pile up at your house? They sure do here! Before you toss it, have fun recycling some of that junk into crafts.

 For the bottom wing, fold the magazine page in half and round off the corners with a pair of scissors.

 Once you are finished it should look like the picture below.
 You will then fold this page accordion-style to create the bottom wing.

 The final step is to wrap a pipe cleaner around both wings, twisting it tightly to hold them together.
 The top portion of the pipe cleaner will become antennae!

 We’ve had lots of fun crafting with recyclables.
-These butterflies from recycled magazine pages are one of our favorites, and have really brightened up the house!
+This butterfly craft from recycled magazine pages is perfect for brightening up the house this spring.